uchicago-cs/chiventure/src/wdl/sandbox/README_test_game.md

 ## Documentation for `test_game`

-As part of the WDL++ spec, I've written a test game in the new format to demonstrate some of the core functionality such as actions, items, rooms, and conditionals.
+As part of the WDL++ spec, I've written a test game in the new format to mock up some of the core functionality such as actions, items, rooms, and conditionals.
 Specifically, actions make full use of the custom actions interface, with action sequences taking parameters.
 RPG features are not present as they are very much works in progress.